 3. Give money to your spouse

 Using your spouse to reduce your tax bill has a long and cherished history and hearkens back to the institution’s most fundamental motivation: an economic partnership.
+That said, unless you follow the guidelines of specific programs, splitting money to your spouse usually won’t work.

 Don’t take out more than the clawback threshold if you can live on less.
 You could even consider delaying OAS for five years while living off RRSP withdrawals.

-And if you’re still contributing to your RRSP, then consider saving up the deductions so that you can use them during the years you collect OAS to reduce your taxable income to avoid triggering a clawback.
+And if you’re still contributing to your RRSP then consider saving up the deductions so that you can use them during the years you collect OAS to reduce your taxable income to avoid triggering a clawback.

 If you’re in a low tax bracket now, consider switching RRSP contributions for TFSA contributions.
-Your money will still grow tax-free, but the withdrawals are not added to your taxable income (because you’ve already been taxed on contributions).
+Your money will still grow tax-free but the withdrawals are not added to your taxable income (because you’ve already been taxed on contributions).

 5. Maximize deductions against your income

-6. Use your holding company
+6. Use a holding company

 This is one of the more complex maneuvers, and will probably be unhelpful to anyone who’s not a high earner.
-But since that’s the exact population that gets hits with clawbacks, it’s important to bring up.
+But since that’s the exact population that gets hit with clawbacks, it’s important to bring up.

 This tactic works best for those who have ceased employment and are now living off investment income like dividends, capital gains, and rental income.

-You may, with the help of a very qualified tax professional and lawyer, want to move your investments into a corporation.
+You may, with the help of a very qualified tax professional or lawyer, want to move your investments into a corporation.
 This way, any taxable income will be attached to the corporation, and not to you personally.

 If you need the income to live on, you can do the following:

-• Transfer assets into the corporation in exchange for an interest-free promissory note, which will also defer any capital gains.
-Basically, you are offering to finance the company and it promises to pay you back at some point in the future.
+Transfer assets into the corporation in exchange for an interest-free promissory note, which will also defer any capital gains.
+Basically you are offering to finance the company and it promises to pay you back at some point in the future.

-• The corporation now owes you money, which it can repay tax-free by giving you its investment income
+The corporation now owes you money, which it can repay tax-free by giving you its investment income.